herim-han/SPDMM/README.md

-# Structure-Property-Distance Multi-Modal learning for molecules
+# Structure-Property-Distance Multi-Modal Foundation Model

-integrated atom-pair and distance value
+integrated structural context for the bonded atoms-pair and distance updated up to the training (Text-Prop-Dist)